-2) You are out of the country or otherwise cannot be gotten ahold of?
+You are out of the country or otherwise cannot be reached?

 How can you do that?
 Here are my top tips:

-1. Make a compliance binder: I will be elaborating on this in a future article, but this binder is essentially something that could be given to an inspector, even with no explanation, and the inspector could use it to find all the information they would need.
+You can learn more about the compliance binder here.
+But this binder is essentially something that could be given to an inspector, even with no explanation, and the inspector could use it to find all the information they would need.
 It should also have your contact information in it.